-This is seen as a valuable tool to address discards and improve stock recovery.
-A project awarded Scottish fishing vessels larger fishing quotas, more days at sea, or access to restricted areas if they agreed to install cameras on the boat to monitor the species caught and returned to sea.
-However, that incentive has now reportedly stopped.(Lampert, Note 4: 1649 -1651)Although there is currently no requirement in the EU for fishing vessels to carry video monitoring equipment, the use of electronic or video monitoring technologies has been in use for some time.
-It can provide a cost-effective means of monitoring fishing activity, thus trying to combat some of the abovementioned issues associated with seafood fraud and IUU.
+FDF is a valuable tool to address discards and improve stock recovery.
+One project, for example, rewarded Scottish fishing vessels with larger fishing quotas, more days at sea, or access to restricted areas if they agreed to install cameras on the boat to monitor the species caught and returned to sea.
+However, that incentive has now reportedly stopped.(Lampert, Note 4: 1649 -1651).
+Although there is currently no requirement in the EU for fishing vessels to carry video monitoring equipment, the use of electronic or video monitoring technologies has been in use for some time.
+It can provide a cost-effective means of monitoring fishing activity, thus combating some of the above-mentioned issues associated with seafood fraud and IUU.